Baoan Guangdong, China Travel Guide

 Tipping is not customary in China and is generally not expected.

-Generally permitted in public spaces.
+Typically permitted in open areas spaces.

 When unsure about etiquette, observe what locals do and follow their lead.
 A respectful attitude is always welcomed.